AlexanderAtalay/blender-tracts/README.md

 ## Installation

-To install Blender Tracts, simply download this repository as a .zip and drag it into your Blender window.
-It will be accessible from the 'Tools' section on the right hand side of the 3D-viewer pane.
+To install Blender Tracts, simply download this repository, go to Edit->Preferences->Add-ons->Install from Disk, and select `blender_tracts.py`.
+Blender Tracts will be accessible from the 'Tools' section on the right-hand side of the 3D Viewer pane.
+The geometry and shader nodes can be modified to easily apply effects to every streamline for visualization purposes.

 ## Contributors